guardian/frontend/docs/logging-client-errors.md

 # Logging client-side information.

-It is useful to be able to log random data back on to the server to help diagnose problems.
+It is useful to be able to log data back on to the server to help diagnose problems.
 The client-side diagnostics box serves this purpose.

-The quickest way to use is it for your code to depend on the Errors module,
+The quickest way to use is it for your code to depend on the Errors module from your own AMD module,

 ```
 define([